-Create an educational poster, notebook or display about any manual activity or on any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any tractor safety, maintenance, operating system or operation topic of choice that is age/grade appropriate.
 Youth can also design and complete an independent study activity.